DA at a Glance

 - Triangle area - 5%

-- 64 percent have advanced degrees.
+- 73 percent of full-time faculty members have advanced degrees.

-- Average 19 years of teaching experience.
+- Faculty average 20 years of teaching experience.

 - 17 percent are faculty of color.